 Level 1: Quoted (unadjusted) market prices in active markets for identical assets or liabilities.

 Level 2: Valuation techniques that are based on inputs, not on Level 1 prices, that are directly or indirectly determined for assets and liabilities.

 Level 3: Techniques for valuing assets or liabilities using significant inputs that are not based on available market information (untraceable inputs).
-If the inputs used to measure the fair value of the assets.
-If the inputs used to measure the fair value of an asset or a liability are in different levels of the fair value hierarchy, then the fair value measurement would be categorized entirely in the same level of the fair value hierarchy considering it the lowest significant income level for
+If the inputs used to measure the fair value of an asset or a liability are in different levels of the fair value hierarchy, then the fair value measurement would be categorized entirely in the same level of the fair value hierarchy considering it the lowest significant income level for the entire measurement.